sujal-0611/MLlabs/lab5.md

 **Questions**:

 1. What role do the Convolutional layers, ReLU, and MaxPooling layers play in a CNN?
+   -convolutional layers detect features, ReLU introduces nonlinearity, and pooling layers downsample feature maps while maintaining important information.

 2. What effect does the order of layers in a CNN have on its performance and why?
+   -the order of layers affects how features are learned, spatial information is preserved, and nonlinearity is introduced.
+Proper layer ordering, along with hyperparameter tuning, plays a crucial role in achieving optimal CNN performance.

 ## Part 2: LeNet-5